ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    edge.
 If the client indicates server push, the recommended edge will be the first content pushed.

-If the request has any errors, the TIPS service MUST return an HTTP "400 Bad Request" to the ALTO client; the body of the response follows the generic ALTO error response format specified in Section 8.5.2 of {{RFC7285}}.
+If the request has any errors, the TIPS service must return an HTTP "400 Bad Request" to the ALTO client; the body of the response follows the generic ALTO error response format specified in Section 8.5.2 of {{RFC7285}}.
 Hence, an example ALTO error response